 When I want a moon even bigger than 600mm gives me, I add my Sony 2X teleconverter and voilà, I’m at 1200mm.
 Bigger still?
 Out comes my 1.5-crop body and I’m zoomed all the way to a 1200mm equivalent.
 And since upgrading to my 61 megapixel Sony a7RIV, I just put my camera into APS-C crop mode (or crop later on my computer) and still have more resolution than I had with my 24 megapixel APS-C bodies.

-The farther back from your foreground subject you can position yourself, the longer the focal length you can use (while still including the moon), and the bigger the moon will be in your frame.
+The farther back from your foreground subject you can position yourself, the longer the focal length you can use, making the moon bigger in your frame.
 In fact, often the most difficult part of photographing a large moon with a specific landscape subject is finding a vantage point far enough back and aligning it with the moon.

 Depth of field

 With subjects so far away, it’s easy to forget about depth of field.
 But extreme focal lengths mean extremely narrow depth of field.
 Depth of field isn’t a concern when Half Dome is your closest subject and it’s ten miles distant, but when your foreground is an oak tree on a hill that’s a mile away, you absolutely need to consider the hyperfocal distance.

 For example, with a full-frame sensor, at 1200mm (600mm + 2X teleconverter) and f/16, the hyperfocal distance is about two miles (look it up): focus on the tree and the moon will be soft; focus on the moon and the tree is soft.
 But if I can focus on something that’s two miles away, the image will be sharp from the tree to the moon (albeit with a razor thing margin for error).